holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_program_humans/lesson_plan.md

-Programming Introduction

 ## EQ's

+- What is a computer?
-- What is programming?
+- What is a programming language?
-- Computers are stupid?
-- Why are conditionals needed?

 ## Lesson Plan: